nestjs/docs.nestjs.com/content/graphql/guards-interceptors.md

 }),
 ```

-> **Warning** Enabling interceptors for field resolvers can cause performance issues when you are returning lots of records and your field resolver is executed thousands of times.
-For this reason, when you enable `fieldResolverEnhancers`, we advise you to skip execution of interceptors that are not strictly necessary for your field resolvers.
+> **Warning** Enabling enhancers for field resolvers can cause performance issues when you are returning lots of records and your field resolver is executed thousands of times.
+For this reason, when you enable `fieldResolverEnhancers`, we advise you to skip execution of enhancers that are not strictly necessary for your field resolvers.
 You can do this using the following helper function:

 ```typescript
 export function isResolvingGraphQLField(context: ExecutionContext): boolean {